cutlersr/iggypop/README.md

 ![Overview](png/overview.png)

 **iggypop** is a pipeline for designing and synthesizing genes from oligonucleotide pools.
 Input sequences are fragmented into segments that can be amplified using gene-specific primers and reassembled by Golden Gate cloning.
 Sequence-verified constructs are then identified by nanopore sequencing of barcoded amplicons using [IGGYPOPseq](https://github.com/ZenanXing/Construct-Validation-for-IGGYPOPseq).
+An iggypop protocol is available [here](https://www.protocols.io/view/iggypop-rapid-and-large-scale-dna-assembly-method-gzzpbx75p) and the results described in [Dvir et al. 2025]()

 ## Installation